meghanat/pp-prac/valgrind-3.10.1/README.md

+###Build and Install

+Make sure you don't have valgrind already installed, before proceeding with the installation :

+  1. Download valgrind <a href="http://valgrind.org/downloads/valgrind-3.10.1.tar.bz2">source</a>.

+  2.  cd into the source directory.

+  3. Clone pp-prac.
+Replace valgrind/lackey in the valgrind source code with pp-prac/valgrind-3.10.1/lackey.

+  4. Run ./autogen.sh to setup the environment (you need the standard autoconf tools to do so).

+  5. Run ./configure

+  6. Run "sudo make".

+  7. Run "sudo make install"

+  8. See if it works.
+Try "valgrind ls -l".
+Either this works, or it bombs out with some complaint.
+In that case, please let us know (see www.valgrind.org).

 ##To print PID with --trace-mem

 to print Virtual Address, PID, use following command
 ```sh
 valgrind --trace-children=yes --tool=lackey --trace-mem=yes <program-name>
 ```

-###Build and Install

-Make sure you don't have valgrind already installed, before proceeding with the installation :

-  1. Clone valgrind, cd into the source directory.

-  2. Run ./autogen.sh to setup the environment (you need the standard autoconf tools to do so).

-  3. Run ./configure

-  4. Run "sudo make".

-  5. Run "sudo make install"

-  6. See if it works.
-Try "valgrind ls -l".
-Either this works, or it bombs out with some complaint.
-In that case, please let us know (see www.valgrind.org).

 ###Redirect lackey's output to a file
 ```sh